junxit/us-congress-bills-114/metadata.md

 - 2016-07-06 — Introduced in House
 - 2016-07-06 — Introduced in House
 - 2016-07-06 — Referred to the House Committee on Science, Space, and Technology.
+- 2016-07-11 — Considered under suspension of the rules. (consideration: CR H4641-4645)
+- 2016-07-11 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5639.
+- 2016-07-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-07-11 — Mr. Moolenaar moved to suspend the rules and pass the bill, as amended.
+- 2016-07-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4641-4644)
+- 2016-07-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4641-4644)